BlockBuilder57/xenomods/README.md

 ## Credits

-All the Skyline peeps (sorry we couldn't do anything nicer, but at least document your plugin garbage lol) 3096 for the initial ether repository
+All the Skyline peeps (sorry we couldn't do anything nicer, but at least document your plugin code lol)

+3096 for the initial ether repository (and for helping as well)